multivendorx/MultiVendorX/readme.txt

 * Added     - Compatibility of WooCommerce 8.1.1.
 * Added     - Vendor application data download #475.
 * Added     - Add Select All button for selecting vendors on Announcement #515.
-* Fix       - All vendor products not showing on the page created with the MVX Vendor products shortcode #510.
+* Fix       - All vendor products not showing on the page created with the MultiVendorX Vendor products shortcode #510.
 * Fix       - Icons for Rental pro and gift card module are missing #516.
 * Fix       - HTML void element in vendor sales report mail content #517.
 * Fix       - Add loading for Add shipping method in vendor shipping #523.